SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/I - Autoencoders.md

 ## Cost Function

-The cost function can be measured by many ways, depending on the appropriate distributional assumptions on the input given the code.
+The cost function can be measured by many ways, depending on the appropriate distributional assumptions on the input.

 If the data is assumed to be continuous and Gaussian distributed, the mean squared error cost is usually used: